nealrobbins/liferay-docs/develop/commerce/articles/20-segments-and-catalog-rules/catalog-rule-type.markdown

-# Customizing new catalog rule types
+# Customizing New Catalog Rule Types

 Catalog rules manage the catalog's visibility, determining exactly what products each user segment is able to see.
 Out of the box, there are two types of catalog